The Ratzinger Family Secret

 Eventually, after the Pope’s death, Cardinal Ratzinger hoped that he would spend more time in Bavaria, write some new books, travel together with his brother ... when the conclave destroyed all these nice human plans and replaced them by God’s plan for him.

 Oh yes, he was shattered.
 He was so depressed for a whole day that he did not want to go to the phone, which rang constantly.
-And only when his housekeeper answered she realized it was the new Pope who, for quite some time, tried to reach his brother.
+And only when his housekeeper answered did they realize it was the new Pope, who, for quite some time, tried to reach his brother.
 But, in the meantime, they both learned to live with this new situation.

 The Holy Father calls Georg Ratzinger every other evening, in the meantime, on a separate phone he got just for this purpose.
 And at least four times a year Georg Ratzinger travels for more or less 10 days to Rome or Castel Gandolfo to spend time with his brother.
 So they are still very close.

 What has impressed you personally, spending all these hours together with the Pope’s brother?
 Has this book modified your perspective on the pontificate in some way?

 Well, what impressed me most was what turned out to be the Ratzinger family secret.
 How did it happen that a rather simple family, a country policeman and a hotel cook, raised two sons who were both geniuses, each one of his kind — Georg Ratzinger, as the famous musician, composer and choir leader who toured the world, and Joseph Ratzinger, the greatest German theologian and 265th successor of St. Peter?